trinitytakei/tech-and-tao-with-trinity-takei/content/blog/what-wont-most-digital-nomads-tell-you.md

 * After a few years of riding rollercoasters of all shapes and sizes all over the place, and thinking I have seen it all, I would have probably answered like a know-it-all, condescending asshole.
 Thankfully, I have been too busy for that, as staying afloat took all my energy (no, the life of a digital nomad isn't exclusively about rooftop pools, sunsets and jungle treks).
 * Right now, after well over  a decade in the trenches, watching two daughters grow up on the road, going through thick and thin, meeting people from all walks of life, experiencing all sorts of shit - I’m cautious with my words (especially criticism of others), to the point of sounding too philosophical/impractical, I guess.

-Sure, the digital nomad life comes with a load of challenges, but so does any other kind of life - whether you are a poverty-stricken kid in Ethiopia scavenging for food, a frustrated office worker in a dead-end 9-5 job dreaming about becoming a digital nomad, or a Russian oligarch trying to avoid assassination on a daily basis.
+Sure, the digital nomad life comes with a load of challenges, but so does any other kind of life: whether you are a poverty-stricken kid in Ethiopia scavenging for food, a frustrated office worker in a dead-end 9-5 job dreaming about becoming a digital nomad, or a Russian oligarch trying to avoid assassination on a daily basis.

 ‘But Trinity, the Ethiopian kid doesn’t claim his/her life is glamorous, posts by overjoying 9-5 guys are not popping up in my IG feed either, and I don’t recall anything by Russian oligarchs...’